bloom-solutions/stellar_base-rails/ROADMAP.md

 # Roadmap

-### 0.2.x

-#### Securing /bridge_callbacks
+## Securing /bridge_callbacks

 Implement application-level security measurements on securing the bridge_callbacks endpoint.
 Aside from the recommendation of Stellar to accept payloads coming from the Bridge Server IP, we can also do the following on this rails engine.

-1. Implementing checking payloads with the mac_key headers
+1. Implementing checking payloads with the `mac_key` headers
-2. Implementing checking payloads with the api_key headers
-3. Another layer of defense, check authenticity of the callback by checking it against Horizon:
+2. Another layer of defense, check authenticity of the callback by checking it against Horizon:
   a.
 Existence of operation and transaction ID's against a Horizon instance
   b.
 From, Amount, Issuer and other transaction details

-Number 3 can be implemented as follows:
+Number 2 can be implemented as follows:

 ```
   c.bridge_callbacks_authenticity = false